 The Lower Kettle Creek Subwatershed begins at the confluence of Kettle Creek and Dodd Creek.
 The most southerly gauge on Kettle Creek is located near St. Thomas just downstream of the confluence of Dodd Creek and Kettle Creek.
-It has been in operation since 1945, and captures a drainage area of approximately 330 km or 66% of the Kettle Creek watershed.
+It has been in operation since 1945, and captures a drainage area of approximately 330 km2 or 66 percent of the Kettle Creek watershed.